Chris Jaap Sustainability Scholarship

 About The Scholarship

 The purpose of the gift is to provide scholarships for honors students with a passion for sustainability.
-Jaap said gifts from the endowment will be target toward “mission-driven Barrett students who intend to address specific sustainability challenges on a local, regional, national, or global scale” with an emphasis on the so-called triple bottom line, People, Planet, Profit.
+Jaap said gifts from the endowment will be targeted towards “mission-driven Barrett students who intend to address specific sustainability challenges on a local, regional, national, or global scale” with an emphasis on the so-called triple bottom line - People, Planet, Profit.
 Students may use the funding for tuition, research, and expenses related to the honors thesis, internship, study abroad, student and community engagement, and other activities.
 Jaap, who was a Flinn Scholar, said he chose to attend ASU largely because of the honors college, so giving back is only natural.
 “I was motivated by the idea that the endowment will grow over time and provide ongoing support for Barrett students indefinitely.
 The principle of investing in what we have today while protecting it for the future really speaks to me.
 My goal is to raise additional funds every year to grow the endowment over time, maximizing the investment in Barrett’s future,” Jaap said.
 The first Jaap Scholarship was received by an honors student working on a GlobalResolve project in a developing country.

 How You Can Help